kungsleden hike

 As said, we were very lucky with the weather and only had rain during half a day and a night on this part of the trail.
 However, it can also happen that you’ll just have rain.
 Because of the drought, we did not have to cross the rivers and we could just use the stepping stones or jump across, but the year before we heard that the rivers were much deeper.
 It’s definitely something to keep in mind.

 Having said this, I didn’t find the trail extremely difficult and / or challenging.
 The trail is especially very rocky and sometimes boggy.
-There are planks in various places to make your journey through the swamp easier.
+There are planks in various places to make your journey through the mire easier.
 These boardwalks are sometimes slippery and / or rotten, so it is important to pay attention when you walk across.
-Walking poles are certainly a great help in the bogs and help you keep your balance.
+Trekking poles are certainly a great help in the bogs and help you keep your balance.

 Although there are considerable differences in altitude, most climbs and descents are relatively gradual and nowhere technical.
 I can therefore definitely recommend this trail to starting hikers who want to see what it is like to walk with full packs and go freedom camping in Sweden.